← All docs

 are not implemented.

-• USERHOST is simplified: Returns nick@host with a generic hostname
+• USERHOST is simplified: Returns nick@host with a cloaked hostname

 rather than the real connected host.